Aviack/DjangoBango/README.md

 <h1>Note</h1>
-<h2>You need to have shodan Api key and type shodan init <your-api-key> to activate your account</h2>
+You need to have shodan Api key and type "shodan init XXXXXXXXapikeyXXXXX" to activate your account

 <h1>Description</h1>
 DjangoBango find the django debug mode enabled server with the help of shodan